 235 Queens Quay West, Toronto

 Based in London, UK, Aberrant Architecture is an award-winning collaborative studio of designers, makers, and thinkers whose projects introduce new and unexpected ways of experiencing everyday life.
 Storytelling and research are at the heart of their practice, a practice which includes the first architecture residency at the Victoria and Albert Museum, exhibitions at the Venice Biennale for Architecture and Sao Paulo Biennial, public installations, and much more.

 In this talk, Aberrant founders David Chambers and Kevin Haley will discuss the ideas, experiences, and stories that reside outside the “final” work or architecture – the “outtakes” – with friend and past collaborator Beatrice Galilee, Daniel Brodsky Associate Curator of Architecture and Design at The Metropolitan Museum of Art, New York.

-Part of TO DO’s inaugural International Guest of Honour Program, this talk is generously supported by the Government of Ontario, the British Council, and Toronto Arts Council with funding from the City of Toronto, and co-presented with Harbourfront Centre.
+Part of TO DO’s inaugural International Guest of Honour Program, this talk is co-presented with Harbourfront Centre, and generously supported by the Government of Ontario, the British Council, and Toronto Arts Council with funding from the City of Toronto, with advocacy by the Interior Designers of Canada.

 — BIOGRAPHIES —

 Combining storytelling and research at the heart of their practice, Aberrant Architecture takes a playful approach to producing spatial experiences that are both meaningful and beautiful.
 Their participatory form of practice places the needs of people at the centre of the problems they address and the opportunities they create.
 Aberrant designs interactive architecture, interiors, public art, exhibitions and installations, building close relationships with the communities in which they operate.